What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 What if an employee refuses to return to the workplace?

-As a general comment, employees are not entitled to refuse to return to the workplace as long as an explicit prohibition has not been provided for by the Authorities (i.e. national, regional or local authorities), while employers shall ensure the adoption of appropriate health and safety measures.
+Generally, employees are not entitled to refuse to return to the workplace unless an explicit prohibition has been provided for by the relevant Government Authorities (i.e. national, regional or local authorities).

-Such behaviour could therefore entitle the employer to start disciplinary proceedings, in order to sanction said conduct.
+Such behaviour could therefore entitle the employer to start disciplinary proceedings.